 Globalization has brought a unique situation to our assets management.
 Your asset portfolio is diversified.
 Now you live in New York, but you own a condominium in Seoul at the same time.
 Having a bank account and stocks in Korea is very common for expats and people who have family in Korea.
 You should manage them while you live each and every day.
 And you should also have an estate plan in place regarding how your foreign assets shall be managed and distributed to your loved ones when you pass away.

 Every jurisdiction has its own laws and procedures to govern the decedent’s assets located within its territory.
 Thus, having an estate plan pursuant to the New York Law does not guarantee that your wishes and priorities in the estate plan shall be honored in a foreign country.
-That’s why you need to set up a foreign estate plan according to the law of the country where the assets are located.
+That’s why you need to set up a foreign estate plan according to the relevant foreign law.

 In this article, our Korean estate planning lawyer explains the basics of estate planning in Korea.
-We will discuss typical instruments under Korean law that you can make use of, which are a will, a living trust, and a power of attorney.
+We will discuss typical instruments under Korean law that you can make use of: a will, a living trust, and a power of attorney.